matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/matrixone-transaction-overview/how-to-use.md

 isolation = "SI"
 ```

+__Note:__ If you only add the transaction mode parameter `mode = "optimistic"`, but do not add `isolation = "SI"`, the system will default to SI isolation in the optimistic transaction mode.

 Restart MatrixOne to make the switched transaction mode take effect.

 For more information on the configuration parameters, see [Distributed Common Parameters Configuration](../../Reference/System-Parameters/distributed-configuration-settings.md).